Bill o’Jacks photographed some time between 1902 and 1909

 © National Portrait Gallery, London

 However, Miriam influenced Alfred Denville, an actor who ran a repertory theatre company and who later became a Member of Parliament for Newcastle upon Tyne Central.
 In 1919, he combined the theories in Saddleworth Sketches with the premise of Miriam to write a play, Bill o’Jack’s which was first performed in 1919 in Oldham and later at the Theatre Royal in Ashton-under-Lyne in 1922.
 I have not been able to locate a copy, but in 1932, a book called Bill’s O’ Jack’s: A Moorland Mystery, Facts and Surmises by George Halstead Whittaker included several reprinted sources about the murders, including a cast list and extracts from the play.
-The characters include several Burnplatters, including Miriam, the Red Bradburys, Abel Holmes (the main character in Miriam), “Owd Kedlock” from Saddleworth Sketches, and – as the story opens with a man dying in Australia – “an Aboriginal from Western Australia”.
+The characters include several Burnplatters (one of whom is Miriam), the Red Bradburys, Abel Holmes (the main character in Miriam), “Owd Kedlock” from Saddleworth Sketches, and – as the story opens with a man dying in Australia – “an Aboriginal from Western Australia”.
 Whittaker includes a quote from an unidentified newspaper that Denville “has constructed a play full of thrills out of the notorious mystery … The author-actor claims to have given a common-sense solution of the mystery.”
 The summary and extracts given by Whittaker suggest that in this play, the Red Bradburys were responsible for the injuries to William and a Burnplatter called Patsy Mullins (who was played at some of the performances by Denville himself) killed Thomas.
 His idea of separate murderers for William and Thomas appears to be unique.

-These were not the last fictionalised accounts; in 1928, an author from London, William Groves, wrote something called “The Bill’s o’Jack’s mystery” which appeared in the September 1928 issue of Week End Novels, but I have not been able to find a copy.
+These were not the last fictionalised accounts; in 1928, an author from London, William Groves, wrote something called “The Bill’s o’Jack’s Mystery” which appeared in the September 1928 issue of Week End Novels, but I have not been able to find a copy.
 Along similar lines, a fictionalised account of the murders was written by James Davenport and published in 1985 under the title The Murders at Bill’s O’Jack’s.
 This latter book once more goes down a romanticised route involving gypsies.

-More factual accounts predominated later writing on Bill o’Jack’s.
+Factual accounts predominated later writing on Bill o’Jack’s.
 Thomson’s Weekly News printed an article in 1915 as part of its “Famous Lancashire Mysteries” series.
 The by-line – “Specially Contributed by Noted Investigator” – kept the author anonymous but he claimed that, while he had not been born at the time of the murders, he came across the story “when for purposes of paralleling the incident with a similar happening, I was called upon to investigate “Bill’s o’ Jack’s” murder.”
 He claimed that in so doing he “was lucky enough to be brought into contact with a number of people who were professionally employed in trying to clear up the mystery”.
 Quite who these people may have been, if they existed at all, is not clear; the article draws from several sources and is fairly comprehensive, but establishes nothing new.
 The author claims, as was the growing trend, that Thomas Bradbury was not very popular.
 He was described as having a temper and being cruel.
 To support this, it mentions the “Irish gypsies” who collected brush from the moor – as mentioned in the Manchester Guardian at the time.
 The author then writes a reconstruction of what may have happened, blaming the three Irishmen seen heading towards Holmfirth: Thomas returned home to see them attacking his father in the corner and fought back with his fists before being overcome.
 The author also mentions the Red Bradburys, but only to clear their names; the tale is a little muddled and suggests that the Irishmen’s motive was that one of their sisters was in love with Thomas Bradbury.
 This lack of detail – and the fact that Amelia Winterbottom is the name given to William Bradbury’s granddaughter – suggests that the author had not consulted Saddleworth Sketches.
 But the involvement of “gypsies” and a troubled romance indicates he may have read Miriam.

 Another new theory emerged around this time.
 In 1926, a local councillor, A. J. Howcroft, published Tales of a Pennine People in which he retold old stories from the area around Saddleworth.
 In a chapter entitled “A Moorland Mystery” he gave a straightforward retelling of the murder from 1832.
 The only “new” details (which are actually plausible even if they don’t help very much) come in a description of Thomas as “a tall muscular man of sandy complexion, devoted to sporting and the preservation of game.
 He had also been a fully-qualified poacher in his day.”
 The account in this book seems to have been based entirely on the contemporary articles from the Manchester Guardian.
 It mentioned how Abraham Dawson heard sounds around nine o’clock and mentioned this “rough company” to “Mr Patterson, constable of Manchester” – contradicting his original source which gave a time of half-past nine and said that he told Joseph Matthews.
 Howcroft was skeptical that the sound would be heard through “twenty-one inch walls and grey slates and travel seventy yards to the road.”